Towards a Sharp Analysis of Offline Policy Learning for $f$-Divergence-Regularized Contextual Bandits: KL-regularized Contextual Bandits

 \subsection{Problem Setup}

 We consider contextual bandit, which is denoted by a tuple $(\cS, \cA, r, \piref)$.
 Specifically, $\cS$ is the context space, $\cA$ is the action space and $r: \cS \times \cA \to [0, 1]$ is the reward function.
 In the offline setting, the agent only has access to an $\iid$ dataset $\cD = \{(s_i, a_i, r_i)\}_{i=1}^n$.
 Here $s_i's$ are states sampled from $\rho\in\Delta(\cS)$, $a_i \in \cA$ is the action taken from a \emph{behavior policy}, and $r_i$ is the observed reward given by $r_i = r(s_i, a_i) + \varepsilon_i$, where $\varepsilon_t$ is $1$-sub-Gaussian~\citep[Definition~5.2]{lattimore2020bandit}.
-In this work, we consider the KL-regularized objective
+In this work, we consider the \emph{KL-regularized objective}

 where $\piref$ is a known reference policy and the ``inverse temperature'' $\eta$ controls the intensity of regularization.
-For simplicity, we assume that $\piref$ is also the behavior policy that generates the dataset $\cD$. {This type of ``behavior regularization'' has been also been studied in \citet{zhan2022offline}}.
-The unique optimal policy $\pi^* \coloneqq \argmax_{\pi \in \Delta(\cA | \cS)} J(\pi)$ is given by (See, e.g., \citealt[Proposition~7.16]{zhang2023ltbook})
+For simplicity, we assume that $\piref$ is also the behavior policy that generates the dataset $\cD$, which is similar to the type of ``behavior regularization'' studied in \citet{zhan2022offline}.
+The unique optimal policy $\pi^*_\eta \coloneqq \argmax_{\pi \in \Delta(\cA | \cS)} J_\eta(\pi)$ is given by (See, e.g., \citealt[Proposition~7.16]{zhang2023ltbook})\footnote{We suppress $J_\eta$ into $J$ and $\pistar_\eta$ into $\pistar$ when they are clear in context in the following presentation.}